NicLandajo/Crate/README.md

 Library objects vs storage tiers it allows to have the thumbnails and animated previews on a separate cache.
 You might choose to locate the cache over ssd/nvme disk and the raw elements on an array or high capacity disks.

-## Learn & Deploy

-If the manual isn't enough and you'd like help getting Crate installed or set up, just reach out.
-I'm happy to jump on a call or help however I can, whether you're a student, a freelancer, or a studio.

-Nic at nicolas.landajo@gmail.com

 ## Licenses

 Crate is under Apache License.